 - Be assertive, but not offensive — Expressing your needs is not only healthy, but it’s also necessary.
 It doesn’t have to cause conflict every time you do it.
 Being assertive and stating what you need without offending your partner is key to having a mutually loving, healthy relationship.

 - Resolve conflict — Conflict is hard.
 In our society, we really don’t put much emphasis on learning conflict resolution.
 Once we’re married, though, it becomes such an important part of life.
 The simple fact is, you are occasionally going to have to deal with conflict in your marriage.
-Knowing how to resolve issues is essential so you don’t end up in huge disagreements or arguments every time you’re faced with a problem.
+Having effective conflict resolution skills is essential so you don’t end up in huge disagreements or arguments every time you’re faced with a problem.

 - Try to become less reactive and more proactive — Avoiding knee-jerk reactions can be tough, but useful.
 It’s a skill that applies to more than just marriage.
 Being proactive in how you approach situations and conversations means you can go in thinking about the outcome you hope to achieve, largely avoiding hurt and pain along the way.